lambda-music/lambda-music/arguments.md

 ## `fork` Command ##

-`fork` command invokes new Java Virtual Machine and load Lamu with the specified arguments.
+`fork` command invokes a new JVM instance and loads Lamu with the specified arguments.
 Its primary usage is to configure Lamu in client-server model.
 See the following example: